VS-CDR/FirstDjangoProject/README.md

-# First-web-site-on-Django
+# First-Django-web-app

-I developed this site as part of an industrial development course.
-It was my first introduction to django
+I developed this site as part of an "industrial development" course.